Fujifilm X-T20 vs Panasonic LX100

 It is notable that the X-T20 has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the LX100 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Panasonic LX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.